 Students should at all times practice safe techniques while learning in the skills and computer labs.
-Standard precautions should be followed at all times (Refer to Exposure Control Plan, Section D).
+Standard precautions should be followed at all times (Refer to Exposure Control Plan Guide).

-- When breaking ampules for practice, students should protect their fingers by using a gauze covering, an ampule breaker, or an alcohol wipe and should break the ampule in the opposite direction of their face. - 2.
-Needles provided for practice of injections are used at the skills laboratories ONLY when faculty are present for assistance.

-- Students must demonstrate safety precautions while utilizing needles during practice as instructed in class.
+- 1. When breaking ampules for practice, students should protect their fingers by using a gauze covering, an ampule breaker, or an alcohol wipe and should break the ampule in the opposite direction of their face. - 2.
+Needles provided for practice of injections are used at the skills laboratories ONLY when faculty are present for assistance. - 3.
+Students must demonstrate safety precautions while utilizing needles during practice as instructed in class.
 Any irresponsible use of needles will result in disciplinary action and the student's possible failure in the designated lab. - 4.
-Students are to practice injections ONLY on the manikins provided in the skills lab. - Students are never to recap needles and must discard used needles in the sharps disposal container provided in the skills lab.
-Refer to Exposure Control Plan, Part IV. - 6.
+Students are to practice injections ONLY on the manikins provided in the skills lab. - 5.
+Students are never to recap needles and must discard used needles in the sharps disposal container provided in the skills lab.
+Refer to the Exposure Control Plan. - 6.
 Needles and other sharp objects must not be discarded in the trash or left out openly in the lab at any time. - 7.
-Students will return demonstrate fingersticks, injections venipunctures with a partner using instructed technique (either clean or sterile).
+Students will return demonstrate fingersticks, injections and venipunctures with a partner using instructed technique (either clean or sterile).
 Each student will receive sterile equipment and will be directly supervised by a faculty member.
-STUDENTS WILL NOT TO ALLOWED PRACTICE INJECTIONS OR VENIPUNCTURE EACH OTHER WITHOUT SUPERVISION OF FACULTY. - 8.
-Informed consent for invasive puncture procedures (Appendix "A", "B", "C") must be read and signed by each student with one witness and a faculty signature.
+STUDENTS WILL NOT BE ALLOWED TO PRACTICE INJECTIONS OR VENIPUNCTURE ON EACH OTHER WITHOUT SUPERVISION OF FACULTY. - 8.
+Informed consent for invasive puncture procedures must be read and signed by each student with one witness and a faculty signature.
 Any student requesting NOT to participate will receive their grade by demonstration on a manikin. - 9.
 Placebos (candy pieces, commercially prepared practi-med and water) will be used for simulation of oral/topical medications.
-Old medicine bottles are labeled to use when simulating preparation of an actual medication order.

-- I.V. fluids with expired dates may be used for practice and demonstration unless obviously contaminated.
-These fluids are NOT for internal use, but for practice with manikins only. - Any IV fluids and tubing which have been used will be discarded at the end of each semester.
+Old medicine bottles are labeled to use when simulating preparation of an actual medication order. - 10.
+I.V. fluids with expired dates may be used for practice and demonstration unless obviously contaminated.
+These fluids are NOT for internal use, but for practice with manikins only. - 11.
+Any IV fluids and tubing which have been used will be discarded at the end of each semester. - 12.
+Unsupervised home practice may be done utilizing any type of fruit.
+Students are not to practice on any humans or animals.